sigmaSd/PwaIt/README.md

 - open `localhost:8000` not `0.0.0.0:8000` pwa are sensitive to insecure pages
 - For some reason port 8000 seems to matter, It didn't work with a different port
-- For offline usage the cache should be cleared with the activate singal, but Its not clear if this really gets triggered, you can always change the cacheName to make sure the app gets updated
+- For offline usage the cache should be cleared with the activate singal, <del>but Its not clear if this really gets triggered</del>. the app gets updated and the *old* caches gets cleared by changing the cacheName
 - Something annoying about chromium in linux, is if I cache a pwa app, and make it work offline, now anytime I open localhost:8000 it gets redirected to the app even if I open a server in some new location, android chrome doesn't seem